Income Tested Fee for Home Care – Explained!

-Have you recently been approved to receive an Aged Care Package or Home Care Package and asked to complete an Income Assessment Test?
+Have you recently been approved to receive an Home Care Package and asked to complete an Income Assessment Test?
 If you’re not sure what it is and if you have to pay an Income Tested Fee (ITF) for your Home Care then continue reading as we explain it in simple terms.

-At CareAbout, we speak to people every day who are confused by the fees and particularly the Income Tested Fee.
-We’re happy to answer your questions over the phone, otherwise read on so you can understand the in’s and out’s of the Income Tested Fee and the impact it has on for your My Aged Care Home Care Package.
+At CareAbout, we speak to people every day who are confused by Home Care Package fees and in particular, the Income Tested Fee.
+We’re happy to answer your questions over the phone, otherwise read on so you can understand the in’s and out’s of the Income Tested Fee and the impact it has on your My Aged Care Home Care Package.

 What is an Income Tested Fee?